thewickk/thewickk.github.io/index.md

+# Chad Lewis
-# Chad Lewis ePortfolio For Southern Newhampshire University CS-499
+# Southern Newhampshire University CS-499
+# Bachelor of Science in Computer Science
+# Concentration in Software Engineering

 ## Artifact One - Device Module From Python/Flask Web Application